Five more charged in Capitol riot allegedly teamed with Kansas City Proud Boys

 “Do you want your house back?” he added, the FBI said, adding, “Take it!”

-At another point, Chrestman allegedly shouted on video at an officer, “You shoot and I’ll take your fucking ass out!” and called on other members to stop police from arresting one rioter, “Don’t let them take him!”
+At another point, Chrestman allegedly called on other members to stop police from arresting one rioter, “Don’t let them take him!”

 In a selfie-style video she allegedly posted on social media and was recovered by the FBI, Felicia Konold said that evening, “I never could [unintelligible] have imagined having that much of an influence on the events that unfolded today.
 [Laughs] Dude, people were willing to follow.”